 - Do you like leading tours?
 You could apply to be a local tour guide!
 Tours like the Castaway in Ha Long Bay hire travelers to lead their tours!

-- Also, if you work in the reception of each hostel, you could also earn commissions!
+- Also, if you work at the reception of each hostel, you could also earn commissions!

 - The best job to have in this NOMADIC lifestyle is anything online where you get paid an hourly rate– Web developer, Virtual Assistant, Medical transcriptionist etc. How to find jobs?
 Check our article here on different kinds of Digital Nomads.